-A risk matrix is a graph that you use to plot the probability of certain risks occurring against the impact this would have on your business.
+A risk matrix or business risk assessment matrix is a graph that you use to plot the probability of certain risks occurring against the impact this would have on your business.
 In other words, how likely is it that this identified risk will actually happen, and how severely will it affect your business if it does?

 The Risk Matrix tool works especially well because of its clear visual nature.
 By providing a simple visualization of potential risks, you can easily see which ones are high priority and which ones can be ignored – for now.

 So where does a risk matrix fit into your project management toolbox?
 Let’s find out about the best time to conduct a risk assessment.

 Using a Risk Matrix Template